ManchesterBioinference/BranchedGP/README.md

 This notebook should take a total of 6 minutes to run.

 # Tests
-To run the tests should takes < 3min.
+To run the tests takes about 10 minutes.
 ```
 cd BranchedGP/testing
 nosetests --pdb-failures --pdb --with-timer